EMBrewer/EMBRewer.github.io/_pages/about.md

 Hello, I am a Research Assistant Professor within the Department of Computer Science and Engineering at NYU and a member of the Visualization and Data Analytics Research Center at NYU's Tandon School of Engineering under <a href='https://engineering.nyu.edu/faculty/claudio-silva'>Claudio Silva</a>.
 My research interests are centered around utilizing geospatial data and computer vision to inform policy and decision making in the contexts of international development and urban design.
 I hold a Ph.D. in geospatial data science from William & Mary (under <a href='https://www.wm.edu/as/appliedscience/people/runfola_d.php'>Dan Runfola</a>).
 I also hold an M.S. in applied physics from William & Mary and a B.S. in physics from UMBC.

 ## Research Goals
-(1) reveal patterns in development, population, and the environment in data-sparse and data-adverse conditions,
+(1) Reveal patterns in development, population, and the environment in data-sparse and data-adverse conditions;

-(2) fill in critical information gaps to better understand social and economic outcomes and events in these areas,
+(2) fill in critical information gaps to better understand social and economic outcomes and events in these areas;

-(3) develop interdisciplinary collaborations and computational and empirical methods to achieve these aims, and
+(3) develop interdisciplinary collaborations and computational and empirical methods to achieve these aims;

 (4) impart this knowledge to the next generation of leaders.